-This internal program, launched in 2015, offers First Republic employees 16 hours of paid time each year to volunteer with charitable organizations that make an impact on our local communities, including those dedicated to education and human services.
-From January 2016 to September 2017, First Republic employees volunteered almost 13,000 hours as part of this program.
+Since 2015 this internal program has offered First Republic employees 16 paid volunteer hours each year to donate their time to charitable organizations that make an impact on our local communities, especially those dedicated to education and human services.
+From January to December 2018, First Republic employees volunteered over 14,600 hours as part of this program.

 (3) Not all properties are eligible.
 Property must be located within the designated First Republic Bank census tract and secured by a 1-4 unit residential property that is owner occupied, first lien only.
 Contact a Relationship Manager for details and to determine if your property is eligible for the Eagle Community Loan Program.
 Loans are subject to Bank's underwriting standards and verification of documents provided.
 Applicant must meet a First Republic Relationship Manager in person to complete loan application.
 This can be done at any First Republic preferred banking office.
 For a complete list of locations, please visit firstrepublic.com/locations.